vmware-samples/packer-examples-for-vsphere/docs/getting-started/download.md

 ???+ tip "Prerelease Updates"
       You may also clone the `develop` branch for the latest prerelease updates.

-???+ info "Prerelease Updates"
+???+ note "Branches"
       :octicons-git-branch-16: A branch is mandatory since it is used for the build version and in the virtual machine name.
 It does not matter if it is based on the `HEAD` or a release tag.

 ## :octicons-file-directory-24: &nbsp; Directory Structure